Secure $N$-dimensional Simultaneous Dense Coding and Applications

-The DCNOT operator is formed by performing a first CNOT with qubit 1 as the control and qubit 2 the target, and then a second CNOT with qubit 2 as the control and qubit 1 the target.
+The DCNOT operator is formed by performing the first CNOT with the first qubit as the control and the second being the target, and then a second CNOT with inverse roles of the qubits (the first qubit as the target and the second being the control).
 Its action can be described as:

 and the inverse DCNOT operator can be described as: